Igor-Orescanin/Hangman/hangman/Steps_we_did.md

 4. npm install bootstraps
 sass  <!-- for customize bootstraps color -->
 5. npm install sass
+router <!-- for routing to the pages -->
+6. npm install react-router-dom
 ___________________________________________________________

 //for run the project